-The motorcycle regulator rectifier is a combined unit.
-It does the rectifying part as well the regulation part and is part of a battery charging system and also called a motorcycle voltage regulator.
+The motorcycle regulator rectifier is part of the battery charging system and also called a motorcycle voltage regulator.
 The component usually gets an AC power feed from the stator coil of the generator (alternator).

 Most modern regulator rectifiers and Stators form a three phase system, so there are three wires coming from the stator feeding into the regulator rectifier.
 The regulator rectifier then rectifies the voltage; that is it turns the voltage from AC into an undulating DC voltage.
 The voltage is then regulated, the voltage being limited to a maximum of about 14.5 volts, and feeds this regulated DC out to the battery.
 There are some single phase, regulator rectifiers as well which perform a similar function but there are only two wires coming from the stator into the regulator rectifier which is then fed to the battery in the same way as the three phase system.

 Why are there two different systems?
 Three phase is more efficient and single phase are cheaper to produce.